ReSummit/SuperSlicer_Config_Clone/README.md

 ## Requirements
 ---
 This script does not utilize many dependencies due to its simplicity.
-If you want to take advantage of colored interfaces to guide you, install `colorama` with the command:
+The only requirement is to install `colorama` with the command:

 ```
 python -m pip install colorama